aakanksha1dutta/GreedforSpeed/README.md

 ##Game Graphics:
-Car - the red square
+Car - the gradient square
 Rocks - the gray ovals
 Road - the black background with white stripes